-For a description of the prioritization of any generated exceptions, see section D1.13.2 (Synchronous exception prioritization for exceptions taken to AArch64) in the ARM® Architecture Reference Manual, ARMv8, for ARMv8-A architecture profile.
+For a description of the prioritization of any generated exceptions, see section D1.13.2 (Synchronous exception prioritization for exceptions taken to AArch64) in the Arm[®] Architecture Reference Manual, Armv8, for Armv8-A architecture profile.
 Subject to the prioritization rules:

-- If ICC_SRE_EL2.SRE==0, read accesses to this register from EL2 are trapped to EL2. - If ICC_SRE_EL3.SRE==0, read accesses to this register from EL3 are trapped to EL3.
+- If ICC_SRE_EL2.SRE == 0, then read accesses at EL2 are trapped to EL2.

+- If ICC_SRE_EL3.SRE == 0, then read accesses at EL3 are trapped to EL3.

-8.4.4 ICH_ELRSR_EL2, Interrupt Controller Empty List Register Status Register
+9.4.4 ICH_ELRSR_EL2, Interrupt Controller Empty List Register Status Register